Aston Merrygold

-Aston Iain Merrygold (born 13 February 1988) is an English singer, dancer, television personality and actor.
+Aston Iain Merrygold (born 13 February 1988) is a British singer, songwriter, actor, dancer and television presenter.
 He is known for being a member of the British boy band JLS, who were the runners-up to Alexandra Burke in the fifth series of The X Factor.
-After five years, JLS split on 22 December 2013.
-In 2013, Merrygold became a judge on the British dance talent show Got to Dance.
+As part of the group he achieved five number one singles on the UK singles chart and a number one album on the UK Albums Chart.
+As of December 2013, JLS had sold over 10 million records before disbanding in 2013 and reuniting in 2020.
+In 2013, he became a judge on the British dance talent show Got to Dance.

-Aston worked on his debut solo album Showstopper for a planned mid-2016 release, but it remains unreleased.
-The lead single of the album, "Get Stupid" was released on 24 July 2015.
-In August 2017, Merrygold was announced as a contestant for the fifteenth series of Strictly Come Dancing.
-Merrygold was eliminated on 5 November 2017, coming in tenth place.
+Merrygold worked on his debut solo album Showstopper for a planned mid-2016 release, but it remains unreleased.
+The lead single of the album, "Get Stupid" was released on 24 July 2015 and reached number ten on the ARIA Charts and was certified Platinum.
+In August 2017, he was announced as a contestant for the fifteenth series of Strictly Come Dancing, and was controversially eliminated on 5 November 2017, coming in tenth place.
 Merrygold has also appeared in television series including Fun Song Factory and Almost Never.

+In 2024, Merrygold starred in the UK tour of The Wizard of Oz as the Tin Man, and reprised the role in the West End at the Gillian Lynne Theatre.